-The District completed several capital projects during the fiscal year including the expansion of the dining area and addition of office space at CTEC, the Glassford Hill access road at the Prescott Valley center, the addition of housing sites for four permanent RVs and six RV parking spaces/hookups on the Verde campus, and the addition of electric charging stations on both the Prescott and Verde campuses.
-In addition, work got under way for the new Center of Learning and Innovation (Bldg M) which will replace the traditional library on the Verde campus.
+The District completed several capital projects during the fiscal year including the renovation of the library (Building M) into the Center of Learning and Innovation on the Verde campus, and a refresh of the dining area in Building 3 with new finishes, lighting and furniture on the Prescott campus.
+In addition, work got under way to renovate the library (Building 19) into the Center of Learning and Innovation on the Prescott campus.
 These projects were primarily funded with the District's Future Capital Projects Accumulation monies.

-In fiscal year 2022-2023, the District worked on several large preventative maintenance projects including the replacement of the HVAC systems and skylights at CTEC, replacing the electrical controls and doing other upgrades to the greenhouses at the Chino Valley center, LED lighting upgrades at most locations, and the repavement of the resident halls parking lot and roadway behind buildings 3 and 4 on the Prescott campus.
+In fiscal year 2023-2024, the District worked on several large preventative maintenance projects including remodeling the restrooms at CTEC, remodeling of the restroom at the vineyard on the Verde campus, infrastructure upgrades to the greenhouses and AG Center at the Chino Valley center, roof and HVAC replacements on several buildings on the Prescott campus, LED lighting upgrades at most District sites and the resurfacing of the tennis courts and replastering of the pool on the Prescott campus.
 These projects as well as many smaller projects were primarily funded with the District's Future Capital Projects Accumulation monies.

 The District adheres to the philosophy that preventative maintenance will extend the useful life of the assets and lower the Total Costs of Ownership.
 Presented below is the Net Asset Value (NAV) index score for the District, provided by Sightlines, a third-party facilities benchmarking professional services firm.
 The NAV score represents the condition of the District's buildings.
 The higher the score, the better condition of the buildings.
-The District's FY 2021-22 score places it near the top 10% of colleges and universities in Sightlines' database.
+The District's FY 2022-23 score places it near the top 10% of colleges and universities in Sightlines' database.

 The District re-invests in equipment to ensure employees have the tools needed to remain productive and students gain marketable skills relevant to the modern workforce.
 Equipment, along with all other capital assets (except land and construction in progress), is reported net of accumulated depreciation/amortization in accordance with the reporting standards issued by GASB.
 This has the effect of reducing the book value of capital assets.
-Depreciation and amortization totaled \$7,818,078 for the year and is shown as an operating expense on the Statement of Revenues, Expenses, and Changes in Net Position.
+Depreciation and amortization totaled \$8,326,242 for the year and is shown as an operating expense on the Statement of Revenues, Expenses, and Changes in Net Position.
 Additional information on the District's capital assets can be found in Note 4 to the basic financial statements.

-During fiscal year 2022-23, the District reduced its outstanding long-term revenue bond debt by \$1,175,000.
-Long-term debt outstanding at June 30, 2023, is as follows:
+During fiscal year 2023-24, the District reduced its outstanding long-term revenue bond debt by \$1,190,000.
+Long-term debt outstanding at June 30, 2024, is as follows:

-Description Revenue bonds from private placements Original Maturity Interest Outstanding Amount Issued Ranges Rates Principal Series 2013 \$5,000,000 7/1/23-7/1/28 2.45% \$1,875,000 Series 2021 3,910,000 7/1/23-7/1/25 .80% - 1.35% 1,675,000
+Description Revenue bonds from private placements Original Maturity Interest Outstanding Amount Issued Ranges Rates Principal Series 2021 \$5,000,000 7/1/24-7/1/28 2.45% \$1,520,000 3,910,000 7/1/24-7/1/25 1.35% 840,000